ruifanyuan/KuiklyUI/demo/src/commonMain/kotlin/com/tencent/kuikly/demo/pages/compose/chatDemo/README.md

 ### Android and iOS

-- First, uncomment the following function and import the corresponding ktor package:
+- First, uncomment the following function and import the corresponding ktor package in the `ChatDemo.kt` file:

 ```Kotlin
 /* For Android and iOS (ktor request method) */